 Note: Many of these advocacy groups support diverse issues, but they are arranged, where possible, into categories, for easier searching.
-NAME does not necessarily endorse all these organizations.

 American Civil Liberties Union – “The American Civil Liberties Union (ACLU) is our nation’s guardian of liberty, working daily in courts, legislatures and communities to defend and preserve the individual rights and liberties guaranteed to all people in this country by the Constitution and laws of the United States.”